 The genesis of “Veronica” in Rome

 “Veronica” is the Latin version of the Greek “Berenice/Berenike.”
-The Berenice in Flavian Rome was a Judean princess of character and energy.
-She and her brother Herod Agrippa II were the last of the line of the Herods.
+The Berenice in Flavian Rome was a Judean princess of character and energy.* She and her brother Herod Agrippa II were the last of the line of the Herods.
 They were strong supporters of Roman power.
 They had lived in a Jerusalem palace, which was torched during the Jewish War.
 They moved with the victorious Flavians to Rome in the 70s, where they lived near (or in) the imperial palace on the Palatine Hill.
-Berenice was apparently affianced to Titus, but before marrying her he made her leave Rome.
+Berenice was apparently affianced to Titus, but rather than marry her he made her leave Rome.
 Titus died in 81 CE.

 Berenice’s fate is unknown.
 But I suggest that the picture I have painted of Mark’s Roman congregation in my book allows me to extrapolate a plausible, albeit entirely speculative, scenario for the remainder of her life.

 So let us assume that Berenice joined and remained a member of Mark and Flavia’s congregation until her death, probably in the 80s.
-Members would have remembered the prestige of having a Judean princess as a member!
+Members would have remembered the prestige of having had a Judean princess as a member!
 Over time, the details deteriorated into the memory of an important member named Berenice/Berenike/Veronica.
 The importance of that name had to be explained to current members.
 I suggest that only in the second century (or later) was the legend created of the woman at the crucifixion and her imprinted veil.
 Italian tradition places Veronica in Rome at the time of Pope Clement (88-98), which is approximately when the real Berenice died.

-At some point, orthodox Christians in the East learned of the Roman claim that an early and important church member there had been named “Veronica” (in Greek, Berenike), and had brought a relic to Rome.
+At some point, orthodox Christians in the East learned of the Roman claim that an early and important church member there had been named “Veronica” (in Greek, Berenikē), and had brought a relic to Rome.
 But the story of this Veronica had not even appeared in the gospels, and therefore the relic must be fraudulent.
 The Easterners had to accept the early date of Veronica, but assigned the name “Veronica” to a character in the gospel story who did know Jesus of Nazareth, the (taboo) woman with the issue of blood.
 The Easterners thereby accepted “Veronica” into their tradition without granting her any special status.